Drummer · Composer · Producer · Educator

 Touring drummer for the beloved Chicago band.
 From festival stages to studio sessions, Earl brought his signature groove and world-music sensibility to one of the city's most eclectic acts.

 Produced songs for Katt Williams' American Hustle.
-Worked with Maya Angelou, Patrick Stump (Fall Out Boy), Cyndi Lauper, Chicago Symphony Orchestra, Chicago Sinfonietta, and house legends Derick Carter and Mark Farina.
+Worked with Maya Angelou, Patrick Stump (Fall Out Boy), Cyndi Lauper, Chicago Sinfonietta, and house legends Derick Carter and Mark Farina.

 Performed & Recorded With